 Your care team will work with you to decide when is the right time for your child to go home, based on his or her health.
 There’s no one magic number for that date, but at Packard Children’s Hospital we’re proud of our efforts to get your child home as quickly as possible.

-Our patients stay in the hospital for fewer days for nearly all benchmark pediatric heart surgeries than the national average.
+Our patients stay in the hospital for fewer days for the majority of benchmark pediatric heart surgeries than the national average.
 This chart shows the median number of days typically spent in the hospital for these surgical procedures.
 Since interventional cardiology procedures are less invasive, they typically do not require a significant hospital stay.

 Lower is better